0xPolygonHermez/zkevm-node/README.md

 - Permissionless Sequenser: *comming soon*
 - Etherman: abstraction that implements the needed methods to interact with the Ethereum network and the relevant smart contracts.
 - Synchronizer: Updates the `state` by fetching data from Ethereum through the `etherman`.
 If the node is not a `trusted sequencer` it also updates the state with the data fetched from the `broadcast` of the `trusted sequencer`.
 It also detect and handles reorgs that can happen if the `trusted sequencer` sends different data in the broadcast vs the sequences sent to L1 (trusted vs virtual state)
-- State: Responsible for mannaging the state data (batches, blocks, transactions, ...).
+- State: Responsible for mannaging the state data (batches, blocks, transactions, ...) that is stored on the `state SB`.
 It also handles the integration with the `executor` and the `Merkletree` service
+- State DB: persistance layer for the state data (except the Merkletree that is handled by the `Merkletree` service)
 - Aggregator: consolidates batches by generating ZKPs (Zero Knowledge proofs).
 To do so it gathers the necessary data that the `prover` needs as input thorugh the `state` and sends a request to it.
 Once the prove is generated it's sent to Ethereum through the `etherman`
 - Prover/Executor: service that generates ZK proofs.
 Note that this component is not implemented in this repository, and it's treated as a "black box" from the perspective of the node.
 The prover/executor has two implementations: [JS reference implementation TODO](https://github.com/hermeznetwork/zkproverjs) and [C production ready implementation TODO](https://github.com/hermeznetwork/zkproverc).
 Although it's the same software/service, it has two very different purposes:
   - Provide an EVM implementation that allows to process transactions and get all needed results metadata (state root, receipts, logs, ...)